nus-cs2103-AY1617S1/addressbook-level4/docs/UserGuide.md

 2. `add` can be replaced by `a`. `task` can be replaced by `t`.
 Press `Enter`.

-3. The task will be added to your to do list and message "Added task" is displayed on console..
+3. The task will be added to your to do list and message "Added task" is displayed on console.

 #### Add an event